-8VAC20-131-5.
+8 VAC 20-131-5.
 Definitions.

-The following words and terms apply only to these regulations and do not supersede those definitions used for federal reporting purposes or for the calculation of costs related to the Standards of Quality (§ 22.1-253.13:1 et seq. of the Code of Virginia).
+The following words and terms apply only to these regulations and do not supersede those definitions used for federal reporting purposes or for the calculation of costs related to the Standards of Quality (§§ 22- 253.13:1 et seq. of the Code of Virginia).
 When used in these regulations, these words shall have the following meanings, unless the context clearly indicates otherwise:

-"Accreditation" means a process used by the Virginia Department of Education (hereinafter "department") to evaluate the educational performance of public schools in accordance with these regulations.

-"Additional test" means a test, including substitute tests approved by the Board of Education that students may use in lieu of a Standards of Learning test to obtain verified credit.

-"Class period" means a segment of time in the school day that is approximately 1/6 of the instructional day.

-"Combined school" means a public school that contains any combination of or all of the grade levels from kindergarten through grade 12.
-This definition does not include those schools defined as elementary, middle, or secondary schools.

-"Credit accommodations" means adjustments to meet the standard and verified credit requirements for earning a Standard Diploma for students with disabilities.

-"Elementary school" means a public school with any grades kindergarten through five.

-"Eligible students" means the total number of students of school age enrolled in the school at a grade or course for which a Standards of Learning test is required unless excluded under the provisions of 8VAC20-131-30 G and 8VAC20-131-280 D relative to limited English proficient (LEP) students.

-"Enrollment" means the act of complying with state and local requirements relative to the registration or admission of a child for attendance in a school within a local school division.
-This term also means registration for courses within the student's home school or within related schools or programs.

-"First time" means the student has not been enrolled in the school at any time during the current school year (for purposes of 8VAC20-131-60 with reference to students who transfer in during the school year).

-"Four core areas" or "four core academic areas" means English, mathematics, science, and history and social science for purposes of testing for the Standards of Learning.
+- "Accreditation" means a process used by the Virginia Department of Education (hereinafter "department") to evaluate the educational performance of public schools in accordance with these regulations. - "Additional test" means a test, including substitute tests approved by the Board of Education that students may use in lieu of a Standards of Learning test to obtain verified credit. - "Class period" means a segment of time in the school day that is approximately 1/6 of the instructional day. - "Combined school" means a public school that contains any combination of or all of the grade levels from kindergarten through grade 12.
+This definition does not include those schools defined as elementary, middle, or secondary schools. - "Elementary school" means a public school with any grades kindergarten through five. - "Eligible students" means the total number of students of school age enrolled in the school at a grade or course for which a Standards of Learning test is required unless excluded under the provisions of 8 VAC 20-131-30 F and 8 VAC 20-131-280 D relative to limited English proficient (LEP) students. - "Enrollment" means the act of complying with state and local requirements relative to the registration or admission of a child for attendance in a school within a local school division.
+This term also means registration for courses within the student's home school or within related schools or programs. - "First time" means the student has not been enrolled in the school at any time during the current school year (for purposes of 8 VAC 20-131-60 with reference to students who transfer in during the school year). - "Four core areas" or "four core academic areas" means English, mathematics, science, and history and social science for purposes of testing for the Standards of Learning.

-"Graduate" means a student who has earned a Board of Education recognized diploma, which includes the Advanced Studies Diploma, the Standard Diploma, and the Applied Studies Diploma.
+"Graduate" means a student who has earned a Board of Education recognized diploma, which includes the Advanced Studies, Standard, Modified Standard, Special, and General Achievement diplomas.